anthonyjdella/front-end-dev-notes/README.md

 * A server isn't always one computer, it can be many.

-* Requests consist of method (GET,POST), path (/), version of protocol (HTTP 1.1 or 2.0), and Headers (additional info).
+* Requests consist of method (GET, POST), path (/...), version of protocol (HTTP 1.1 or 2.0), and Headers (additional info).
 A body is present for POST requests because those are used for things like sending data from HTML forms.

 * Responses consist of version (HTTP 1.1 or 2.0), status code (200 or 404), status message (OK), and Headers.
 And sometimes a body containing the fetched resource.

+* 1xx status codes are information, 2xx are success, 3xx are redirection, 4xx are client side errors, 5xx are server side errors.